ycm-core/YouCompleteMe/README.md

 YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for [Vim][].
-It has two completion engines: an identifier-based engine that works with every programing language and a semantic, [Clang][]-based engine that provides semantic code completion for C/C++/Objective-C/Objective-C++ (from now on referred to as "the C-family languages").
+It has two completion engines: an identifier-based engine that works with every programming language and a semantic, [Clang][]-based engine that provides semantic code completion for C/C++/Objective-C/Objective-C++ (from now on referred to as "the C-family languages").